GENIVI/CANdevStudio/README.md

 9. Signals shall now appear in CanSignalViewer.
 Note that CanSignalDecoder is sending over only signals which values has changed.

 ### CanDevice configuration
-CanDevice component can be confiugred using "configuration" property:
+CanDevice component can be configured using "configuration" property:
 * Format - "key1=value1;key2=value2;keyX=valueX"
 * Keys names are case sensitive, values are case insensitive
 * Configuration keys are taken from [ConfigurationKey enum](https://doc.qt.io/qt-5/qcanbusdevice.html#ConfigurationKey-enum).